Learning Fourier series with parametrized quantum circuits: Introduction

 \section{Introduction}

-Quantum machine learning (QML) is one of the areas of quantum computing that has attracted a lot of attention in recent years \cite{Biamonte2017, Mitarai2018, Schuld2019, Havlicek2019, Dunjko2020, SchuldBuch2021, Cerezo2022}, especially because QML algorithms seem to be a promising candidate for making use of noisy intermediate-scale quantum computing (NISQ) \cite{Preskill2018, Bharti2022}.
-There is already a variety of prototypical practical applications of QML, ranging from the classification of radiological \cite{Matic2022} or car images \cite{Sagingalieva2022} to other industrial use cases \cite{Mangini2022}, reinforcement learning environments \cite{Skolik2022} and robot path finding \cite{Heimann2022}.
-Among the methods investigated for QML are variational quantum algorithms (VQAs) which make use of parametrized quantum circuits (PQCs) in a hybrid quantum-classical optimization loop \cite{Cerezo2021VQAs}.
-The term \textit{quantum neural networks} is often used synonymously with this application of PQCs for QML tasks \cite{Schuld2014, Abbas2021}.
+Quantum machine learning (QML) is one of the areas of quantum computing that has attracted a lot of attention in recent years~\cite{Biamonte2017, Mitarai2018, Schuld2019, Havlicek2019, Dunjko2020, SchuldBuch2021, Cerezo2022}, especially because QML algorithms seem to be a promising candidate for making use of noisy intermediate-scale quantum computing (NISQ)~\cite{Preskill2018, Bharti2022}.
+There are already a variety of prototypical practical applications of QML, ranging from the classification of radiological~\cite{Matic2022} or car images~\cite{Sagingalieva2022} to other industrial use cases~\cite{Mangini2022}, reinforcement learning environments~\cite{Skolik2022} and robot pathfinding~\cite{Heimann2022}.
+Among the methods investigated for QML are variational quantum algorithms (VQAs) which make use of parametrized quantum circuits (PQCs) in a hybrid quantum-classical optimization loop~\cite{Cerezo2021VQAs}.
+The term \textit{quantum neural networks} is often used synonymously with this application of PQCs for QML tasks~\cite{Schuld2014, Abbas2021}.

-While improving the performance and scalability of VQAs is an area of ongoing research (see, for example, \cite{Caro2022, Larocca2022, Meyer2022}), and the question of whether QML algorithms can eventually outperform classical algorithms is still open (see, for example, \cite{Liu2021, Schreiber2022, Jaeger2022}), significant steps have already been made\footnote{We only highlight some relevant contributions here; see \cite{Cerezo2021VQAs} for a full overview.}.
-Different circuit architectures or \textit{ans\"atze} for PQCs have been proposed and used, ranging from hardware-efficient circuits \cite{Kandala2017} and the quantum alternating operator ansatz (QAOA) \cite{Hadfield2019} to dissipative quantum neural networks (dQNNs) \cite{Beer2020}.
-Additionally, data re-upload has been shown to improve VQA performance significantly when encoding classical input data \cite{PerezSalinas2020, Vidal2020, Schuld2021}.
+While improving the performance and scalability of VQAs is an area of ongoing research (see, for example, Refs.~\cite{Caro2022, Larocca2022, Meyer2022}), and the question of whether QML algorithms can eventually outperform classical algorithms is still open (see, for example, Refs.~\cite{Cerezo2021VQAs, Schreiber2022, gujju2024}), significant steps have already been made~\cite{Liu2021, Jaeger2022, jerbi2024}.
+For classification tasks on classical data, Ref.~\cite{bowles2024} shows empirically that evidence for hybrid QML algorithms outperforming classical neural networks is still missing.
+Different circuit architectures or \textit{ans\"atze} for PQCs have been proposed and used, ranging from hardware-efficient circuits~\cite{Kandala2017} and the quantum alternating operator ansatz (QAOA)~\cite{Hadfield2019} to dissipative quantum neural networks (dQNNs)~\cite{Beer2020}, which were successfully implemented on a six-qubit superconducting processor~\cite{pan2023deep}.
+Additionally, data reupload has been shown to improve VQA performance significantly when encoding classical input data~\cite{PerezSalinas2020, Vidal2020, Schuld2021}.